IrynaYe/cardano-docs.iohk.io/_docs/cardano/addresses.md

 P2SH, we want validator scripts of arbitrary length to be hashed in a P2SH address of the same length that is easy to type in and operate with.
-Also, in order to have an authenticated data structure capturing information stored on the blockchain, we have to have the same kind of primitive.
+Also, in order to have an authenticated data structure capturing the information stored on the blockchain, we have to have the same kind of primitive.
 The requirements on such a function are manyfold:

  1. On the same input data it always returns the same output string
  2. It is computationally simple to calculate output for a given input
  3. It is computationally complex to reverse the process
- 4. A small change in input produces big change in output
+ 4. A small change in input produces a big change in output
  5. It is computationally complex to find two pieces of input data that produce the same output